usagitoneko97/klara/A3.LVN/Version2/readme.md

 # 1 Python Implementation version 2
-This version improves on the ealier one by including SSA to solve **variable-redefinition** problem.
+This version improves on the earlier one by including SSA to solve **variable-redefinition** problem.
 Also, the code was revamped to be expressive and modular to improve readability.

 Now the `optimize` function is short and expressive without implementation details exposed:
 ```python